mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part1/part1.md

 # Why Do I Need an Internship?

 In my experience, EE students don't hold that same sense of rigor and determination to land internships compared to SWE students, we don't really have that same culture.
-This culture can be pretty toxic, especially among college-aged students but there are a tons of benefits as well.
+This culture can be pretty toxic, especially among college-aged students, but there are a tons of benefits as well.

 If you were previously not super motivated to pursue internships, I hope these can convince you otherwise.
 If you're already super motivated, I hope these push you more!